alaeddingurel/interview/README.md

   - refs
   - snapshots

-While reading the code, this code doesn't handle multiple snapshots for Huggingface model.
+This code actually doesn't handle multiple snapshots for Huggingface model.

 Parametrization of the sentiments and intents is important because while we deploy it for various use cases, then we could need customize the sentiments and intents, It will ease the deployment process.

-I'm making a static website about the API, because while sharing API and its related tools and documentation.
-There could be many misunderstanding about it, and it is hard to make it work without proper communication.
+I'm making a static website about the API, because while only sharing API and its related tools, there could be many misunderstanding about it, and it is hard to make it work without proper communication.
-We're creating a page for it to client or user in the company will have a proper guidance to use the api.
+We're creating a homepage for these purposes for client or user in the compan.
+They will have a proper guidance to use the Zero-Shot Classification API.

 ## Installation

+We have only two installation options.
+Installation from source code will be available for the new versions of the API.

 ### Using Github